grinnell-cs/csc151-images/_handouts/grading.md

 Mini-projects are graded on a four-point scale:

 +   **Excellent/Exemplary (E)**
+    -   Exhibits no errors and can serve as an exemplar solution for the course.
     -   Complete understanding of the material is evident.
-    -   Exhibits no errors and can serve as an exemplar solution for the course.
 +   **Meets Expectations (M)**
+    -   May exhibit a few minor errors.
-    -   Complete understanding of the material is evident without the need for further revision.
+    -   Complete understanding of the material is evident (potentially in spite of some minor errors).
-    -   Exhibits some minor errors that warrants revision but are covered by comments.
 +   **Needs Revision (R)**
     -   Limited understanding of the material is evident.
     -   Exhibits many minor errors or one or more major errors that necessitate revision.